-Sometimes!
 Tea and Coffee contain caffeine which is a stimulant.
 Caffeine is not suitable for young children.
+It is best for children to drink decaffeinated tea or coffee with some milk and no added

-6-8 glasses per day is the recommended amount of water needed from drinks each day for primary-aged children.
-A medium glass is around 200 ml beverages - (fizzy pop, squashes and 'fruit' drinks) add unnecessary calories to a child's diet and regular consumption has been linked to weight gain and obesity in children.
+Sugar-sweetened beverages - (fizzy pop. squashes and 'fruit' drinks)

+- add unnecessary calories to a child's diet and regular consumption has been linked to weight gain and obesity in children.
 The sugars, and acids, in these drinks can also play a role in tooth decay.
-Even low calorie / low sugar varieties can still be acidic: the acids from these drinks can attack and erode enamel on teeth.
+Even low calorie / low sugar varieties can still be acidic; the acids from these drinks can attack and erode enamel on teeth.
 These types of drinks are best avoided by children.